 But the Bible describes that God took a different approach.
-The entire story of the Old Testament is one of God inserting Himself into history to either extend His knowledge and mercy, or His judgement.
+The entire story of the Old Testament is one of God inserting Himself into history to either extend His knowledge and mercy, or His judgment.
 This act of interacting with His creation is referred to as God’s Immanence.
 Through all of these episodes, it becomes clear that just having a plan, by itself, would have been inadequate to His purpose.

 Most of the Old Testament’s saga revolves around peoples’ decisions as to who they would serve – YHWH, or idols and themselves.
 Would they live in moral consonance with God, or abandon Him to their self-interest?
 Obviously, without God making Himself and His will known to His people, they wouldn’t even be aware that a choice was available – or necessary for them to make.

 Now some of the Bible’s stories are told in such a way as to portray God making real-time decisions in response to actions His creatures take, e.g. the Flood, the destruction of Sodom and Gomorrah, banishing Israel to 40 years of wandering in the desert, the Assyrian dispersion of the Northern tribes, the Babylonian exile and return, etc. So do these events truly represent real-time decisions and actions by an immanent God?
 Or, are they simply God’s plan being played out?

 The Open Theist interprets these stories as describing an interactive, perhaps reactive, God, deciding as He goes how to handle each new situation.
 They refer to this character of God as “relational”.
 But did God create, only to figure it out as He goes?